Sliding Doors vs Bi-Fold Doors: What should I choose?

 The doors will either slide to the left or the right, with the panes sitting behind each other.
 Hidden pocket versions allow the sliding door to be inserted into the wall to create a completely open wall.

-Lift and Slide versions are also available, the Lift and Slide mechanism, lifts the door onto wheels when the handle is turned, making for effortless opening of large panes of glass.
+Many sliding door systems are also available as a lift and slide door.
+The lift and slide mechanism lifts the door onto wheels when the handle is turned, making for effortless openings of large panes of glass.

 Pros of a Sliding Door